 The answer is: mostly by lying and hiding costs, like all good accountants.
 What they do isn't possible for the average hotrodder or engine builder.
-They use expensive parts they had laying around, whose cost can be attributed to other projects.
-They take sponserships and dontations from parts suppliers, who are happy to give them free parts for a mention in the article or video.
+They use expensive parts they have laying around, whose cost can be attributed to other projects.
+They take sponserships and donations from parts suppliers, who are happy to give them free parts for a mention in the article or video.
 These 'budget' builders can get thousands of dollars in new or barely used parts for almost nothing.
 That $500 camshaft kit? probably given for free by a supplier.
 Those $2,000 cylinder heads?
-Those were probably on a shelf from another build and another article.
+Those were probably on a shelf from another build or another article.
 And so on... it isn't a 'budget' build anymore when there are thousands of hidden dollars tied up in it.

-And most of these 'budget' builds are never put in a vehicle... the expensive parts come back off afterwards are either reused on another project, or sold, or sent back to the original supplier.
+And most of these 'budget' builds are never put in a vehicle... the expensive parts come back off afterwards and are either reused on another project, sold, or sent back to the original supplier.
 So yes there is little real money invested... but the average builder could never do that, let alone the practicality of actually running it in a vehicle when the parts are needed for other projects.

 But can a true budget build be done by the average person?
 The answer is yes, but not how they do it in the articles and hyped videos, and probably not how the average person wants or expects.
 Read on to see how we have done it.

 One thing the standard build articles do prove is this: decent performance can be had from almost any engine if it is done right.
 With this in mind, let's see how to do that, but not spend loads of money.
 Or much of ANY money for that matter.
-Real money... not the fake stuff magazines throw around.
+Real money... not the fake stuff magazines and websites throw around.

 Standard operating procedure by the 'budget builders' is to take this running core, and slap on some great heads, manifolds, fuel system and go to town.
 The result is usually adequate for what the average person requires.
 But those are expensive parts, and underneath it all is still a used short block that has many miles on it.
 We will get to the 'expensive' bits later, for now let's focus on that core.
-They don't care about the used core as they will never actually put it in a vehicle, but we care.
+The magazine builders don't care about the used core as they will never actually put it in a vehicle, but we care.
 So if you have the engine there and available, why not do a quick rebuild just to freshen it up?
 Rebuild kits are cheap, and if the short block is in nice shape machine work shouldn't really be necessary.
 A quick rebuild will restore the factory clearances and make a tired engine new again for very little money... mostly it takes time.

 We have our core, ideally in running condition.
 Maybe old and dirty, or missing a few parts.
 It won't cost much beyond elbow grease to freshen it up.
 Rebuild kits are cheap, and as long as all internal parts are intact and in decent shape, no machining beyond what the average person can do should be necessary.
 A rebuild kit can easily put our core back to factory specifications.
 Aftermarket pistons and connecting rods and so on do not give enough gains to make it worthwhile for the budet builder.
 It is too much cost for so little performance advantage.
 Use stock parts... it will save you money now and in the future should anything go wrong years later.
 Stock parts are always cheaper, and this includes stock cylinder bores.
 But unless the engine is horrible damaged anyhow, honing the cylinders and some TLC should be all that is necessary.
 New bearings, new rings, new seals, and our core will be in fantastic shape.